GitaGliaudyte/DarkScope/README.md

 # DarkScope

-DarkScope is a Chrome extension for detecting deceptive interface patterns on live web pages.
+DarkScope is a browser extension for Chromium-based web browsers designed to detect deceptive interface patterns on live web pages.
 It scans the active tab, highlights suspicious UI elements directly on the page, and summarizes how strongly the page may be pushing, confusing, or steering the user.

 It is built for two audiences: